Victoria was notified of two new cases of COVID-19 yesterday - both are returned international travellers in hotel quarantine.

 The Department also manages a number of exposure sites that it doesn't publish online, particularly if these sites represent lower-risk exposures, if they have comprehensive record-keeping and contact tracing measures in place, or if they identify small, private locations.

 Exposure sites are regularly reviewed based on intelligence and evidence, following case interviews.

-This brings the total number of vaccine doses administered at state-commissioned services to 897,283.
+This brings the total number of doses administered at these services to 1,033,384.

 COVID-19 symptoms include fever, sore throat, cough, shortness of breath and loss or change in sense of smell or taste.
 If you are experiencing symptoms, wear a fitted face mask when you get tested.

 Latest statewide numbers (data reported to 11:59pm yesterday):